ajk-5/WT4Q/WT4Q/public/TERMS_AND_CONDITIONS.md

 5. Advertising and Monetization

-WT4Q displays ads (e.g., Google AdSense) to support operations.
+The Nineties Times displays ads (e.g., Google AdSense) to support operations.

 Ads may be personalized based on cookies and user preferences.